opensvc/docs.opensvc.com/source/compliance.views.rst

 * Which are the least compliant nodes
 * Which are the most compliant nodes
 * How the compliance ratio of a node evolved in the last year
+* Which servers run less than 10 modules

 This view is also used to pilot remediation campaigns, using the ``action`` tool on selected servers.